Posted: April 7, 2010

 Hiring rate stalls for women in top federal government jobs

-Janet Kopenhaver of FEW has been working with a White House council and the Office of Personnel Management.
+Janet Kopenhaver of a former client has been working with a White House council and the Office of Personnel Management.
 (Susan Dyer)

 By Joe Davidson

 Progress in promoting women to the top levels of the federal civil service has flowed like the mighty Mississippi River in the springtime.

 Lately, it's been more like a leaky faucet in Uncle Sam's kitchen.

 While men and women are close to being equally represented in the lower grades of the federal workforce, "at the higher levels women are woefully falling short of their male counterparts," says a new report by the group a former client, appropriately referred to as a former client.